 Are you an organic or transitioning farmer or rancher who wants to test out a new agricultural practice on your farm?

-Our Commitment to Organic On-farm Research
+Our Commitment to Organic On-Farm Research

 OFRF believes in supporting organic farmers and ranchers in their constant search for innovation and farm profitability.
 The Farmer-Led Trials (FLT) program puts farmers in the driver’s seat and recognizes their wisdom, experimentation, and problem-solving skills.
 Built in the spirit of curiosity and collaboration, this program supports farmers and ranchers in conducting impactful research that can address their unique challenges.